-For readability, clauses and sub-clauses must be bold.
-Do not use MS Word heading styles, those will be added later.
+For readability, clauses and sub-clauses should be bold.
+Please do not use MS Word heading styles, those will be added prior to publication.

-- ☐ Clause numbers and sub-clause numbers are consecutive (no missing numbers) - ☐ All sub-clauses are followed by at least one other sub-clauses of the same level (for example, 1.1 should only exist if there is a 1.2) - □ Level 1 and level 2 clauses are followed by text that begins on a new line. - □ Level 3+ clauses are followed by text beginning on the same line.
+- ☐ Clause numbers and sub-clause numbers are consecutive (no missing numbers) - □ All references to clauses and subclauses match the correct numbers - ☐ All sub-clauses are followed by at least one other sub-clauses of the same level (for example, 1.1 should only exist if there is a 1.2) - ☐ Level 1 and level 2 clauses are followed by text that begins on a new line. - □ Level 3+ clauses are followed by text beginning on the same line.